sjelin/FluidJS/README.md

 object (e.g. instance of a class with private variables), because the MVC may not be able to detect changes in the internal state of the arguments.

+### The "state" of a view

+The state of a view is simply the information which is will be rendered based off of.
+It is an array of values.
+Root Views and Child Views will be described below, but briefly:

+*	In a Root View, the state is simply an array containing the values of the models it is based off of
+*	In a Child View, the state is the information passed to it by its parent

 ### Root Views vs Child Views

 There are two types of views: *Root Views* and *Child Views*.